paypay/DataEngineerChallenge/README-SOL.md

 ## Core Logic

+0. I assume ip:port as single user (For users behind NAT, they have same IP but different port number)

 1. First make a new column which states if present time and previous time of hhtp request by particular user belong to same session

 2. Then take a cumulative some, this will automatically give different number to different rows in different sessions